calsgeo/AXGIST4SolarSim/README.md

 - Script **9:** consolidates the results from (GRASS GIS and SAGA GIS) from several raster files into a single one with 365 raster bands corresponding to the day of the year.
 - Script **10A & 10B:** These scripts create a csv file for each simulation tool with the consolidated results per day.
 - Script **11:** This script creates the line plots to compare the results of the raster-based simulation tools in Heino.
+- Script **12:** Generate the line plots of the weather data for each location.
+- Script **13:** Generate the graphs and csv files with the comparison of the output of all simulation tools.

 ### SoftwareTools
 It contains: